concretesolutions/desafio-android/README.md

 # Description
-Android application that consumes data from Github API and display them for users
+Android application that consumes data from Github API and display them for users.

 ## Screens